-Maclay, a Democrat, was the representative for New York's 5th congressional district from 1859 to 1861.
+Maclay was the representative for New York’s 5th congressional district and was a Democrat.
+He served from 1859 to 1861.

 From Dec 1843 to Mar 1861, Maclay missed 919 of 2,697 roll call votes, which is 34.1%.
 This is worse than the median of 24.1% among the lifetime records of representatives serving in Mar 1861.
 The chart below reports missed votes over time.